Shapovalov-Vitaliy/kernel_module/README.md

 ====================
 This is the linux kernel module that saves the current time every minute in /tmp/current_time.txt in hh:mm format.

-Use the following for build and run:
+Use the following to build and run:
 >make
 >sudo insmod kmodule.ko